 - S2.1 The competitors within one category start at equal start intervals.
-Minimum start interval is 2 minutes. - S2.2 Competitors from the same society and category may not start consecutively. - S2.3 Competitors from the same category may not start at the same time in the sprint competition.
+Minimum start interval is 2 minutes. - S2.2 Competitors from the same society and category may not start consecutively.

 S3 Race system

 - S3.1 The competition shall be run as two loops with a spectator run through the finish area between them. - S3.2 Each competitor runs through the start corridor, which leads to the area with transmitters No.1 to No.5 (slow keying).
 After finding all the required transmitters from this loop, he/she runs to the spectator control and through the spectator corridor to the area with transmitters No.1F to No.5F (fast keying).
 After finding all the required transmitters from this loop, the competitor runs to the finish beacon and through the finishing corridor to the finish line. - S3.3 The transmitters searched for on each of the loops are defined in advance but may be visited in any order.
 All transmitters searched for on each loop shall be on the same frequency. - S3.4 The finish beacon and the spectator control may be at the same place.
 In this case, there is no spectator control transmitter.